gamesbook/protograf/docs/source/objects/abstracts.rst

 The aim of the ``AbstractGame`` and ``AbstractState`` commands is to allow diagrams for such games to be readily created.

-The AbstractGame command allows for the details of the board and pieces for such a game to be specified.
+The ``AbstractGame`` command allows for the details of the board and pieces for such a game to be specified.
 However, such an object is **not** designed to be drawn |dash| it can be thought of as the game being "still in the box".

-The AbstractState command will, when supplied with a previously defined AbstractGame, allow for a position in the game |dash| at any point from the setup through to its end state |dash| to be shown in diagrammatic form and, optionally, annotated.
+The ``AbstractState`` command will, when supplied with a previously defined AbstractGame, allow for a position in the game |dash| at any point from the setup through to its end state |dash| to be shown in diagrammatic form and, optionally, annotated.

-A series of AbstractState objects, all using the same AbstractGame could, if required, depict an entire game but this is not the primary intended use of the AbstractState command.
+A series of ``AbstractState`` commands, all using the same AbstractGame could, if required, depict an entire game but this is not the primary intended use of the AbstractState command.

 ..
 NOTE::